 - a) Following the Maxeon spin-off and immediately prior to the investment, we will have \$50.0 million available cash and target debt not to exceed \$38.0 million.
 The Pro Forma Adjustments reflect the repayment of our outstanding debt in excess of the target debt amount and the return of cash in excess of the target cash amount to SunPower in accordance with the Investment Agreement. - b) Immediately following the Maxeon spin-off, TZS will contribute \$298.0 million in cash to us in exchange for a number of newly registered Maxeon Solar shares such that immediately following such issuance, TZS will own 28.848% of our outstanding shares.
 The Pro Forma Adjustments do not include interest income that would likely be earned on the additional cash resulting from this capital injection.
 The usage of cash in our ongoing operations is undeterminable at this time and accordingly, we are unable to determine the amount of interest we expect to earn on any amounts deposited. - c) Prior to the Maxeon spin-off, as part of the restructuring to effect the transaction, a Maxeon Solar subsidiary intends to issue a promissory note for a principal amount of \$100.0 million to SunPower in exchange for intellectual property necessary for the operation of the Maxeon Business.
 The promissory note, which was contractually negotiated by SunPower and Maxeon Solar, is to be repaid with a combination of cash on hand and funds received in connection with the Maxeon spin-off, with such repayment conditioned upon effectiveness of the Maxeon spin-off and receipt of the TZS contribution.
 The Pro Forma Adjustments reflect the transfer to Maxeon Solar from SunPower of this internally developed technology at a carryover basis of zero, for non-U.S. federal income tax purposes, and the corresponding cash outflow to repay the promissory note.
 The \$100.0 million cash outflow for the transfer of internally developed technology at a carryover basis of zero effectively results in a \$100.0 million net parent distribution.
-The transaction represents a transaction between entities under common control and as such the carrying value of the intellectual property transferred is not intended to be reflective of fair value. - d) We expect that, prior to the Maxeon spin-off, we will enter into various debt financing arrangements providing for a total available borrowing capacity of up to \$337.0 million (in addition to debt that is currently outstanding).
-On July 9, 2020, we announced the pricing of an offering of \$185.0 million aggregate principal amount of our 6.50% green convertible senior notes due 2025 (the "convertible notes") in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act.
-The issuance and sale of the convertible notes are scheduled to settle on July 17, 2020, subject to customary closing conditions.
+The transaction represents a transaction between entities under common control and as such the carrying value of the intellectual property transferred is not intended to be reflective of fair value. - d) Prior to the Maxeon spin-off, we entered into various debt financing arrangements providing for a total available borrowing capacity of up to \$337.0 million (in addition to debt that was then outstanding).
+On July 17, 2020, we completed an offering of \$200.0 million aggregate principal amount of our 6.50% green convertible senior notes due 2025 (the "convertible notes") in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act.
 For purposes of the unaudited pro forma combined financial statements, Maxeon Solar has issued \$200.0 million aggregate principal amount of convertible senior notes, net of issuance costs of \$8.8 million.
 The Pro Forma Adjustments reflect interest expense of \$14.8 million and \$3.7 million for the year ended December 29, 2019 and three months ended March 29, 2020, respectively, based on an assumed per annum interest rate, as well as the amortization of the issuance costs using the effective interest method.